Yif1999/metal-lsp/README.md

 A Language Server Protocol (LSP) implementation for Apple's Metal Shading Language, written in Swift.

 ### Important: This is an implementation that was vibe coded, with a bit of touches here and there to make it work.
-It's just a tool to get some basic LSP functionality running in Neovim.
-I don't intend to support other use case.
-You can always fork and implement features or fixes you deem necesarry.
+It's just a tool to get some basic LSP functionality for Metal Shading Language.
+You can always fork and implement features or fixes you deem necessary.

 ## Features